PermanentOrg/sftp-qa/README.md

 For more context, see [this
 discussion](https://chat.opentechstrategies.com/#narrow/stream/73-Permanent/topic/QA/near/155527).

+## Testing scope

+The scope of testing here verifies the possibility of correctly uploading and downloading a finite set of file types in a particular size range to [Permanent.org](Permanent.org) using [rclone](https://rclone.org/) which talks to permanent using the [SFTP service](https://github.com/PermanentOrg/sftp-service)

+### What file types and scenarios are covered?

+- Text and png images with obscure names generated via [generate-tree.py](generate-tree.py)
+- Images in `.jpg` and `.png` format downloaded from [APOD](https://apod.nasa.gov/apod) via [apod-downloader.py](apod-downloader.py)
+- Compressed files in `.zip` and `.tar`
+- Videos in `.mp4`, `.webm`, `.gifs` and `.3gp` common in mobile devices.
+- Executable files in `.exe`, `.run`, `.sh`, `.dep` and extension-less bin executables.

+### What file types and scenarios are left out?

+Anything not included in the section above describing what is currently covered is by implication excluded from these tests.

 ## Usage

 You would have to install the python requirements used in this repo.